Dean Geyer: Early life

 Geyer was born in Johannesburg, South Africa, as the oldest of three children.
 His father, Keith Geyer, is a sensei in JKA Karate who appeared in two South African films, Kill or Be Killed and Kill and Kill Again.
 He has two younger sisters, Jess Geyer (now Jess Burns) and Tatum Geyer (now Tatum Prins), who share his interest in martial arts.
 Geyer's interest in music started early in his childhood.
 He learned to play the guitar, and wrote his first song entitled "Change" which was based on his move from South Africa to Australia.
 During his schooling life in Melbourne, Australia, he attended Melbourne High School – a selective-entry, all boys' school in South Yarra, Victoria.

 At his Australian Idol audition, he played a self-composed song called "Nice to Meet You".

 In 2004, Geyer formed a band called "Third Edge" and recorded his original music at Studio 52.
 Studio 52 then permitted Geyer and his band to perform at the Kool Skools awards night, but they only received a nomination.

-Dean is a strong Christian and has been very open about this calling in his life especially during his Australian Idol days.
+Dean is a Christian and has been open about this calling in his life especially during his Australian Idol days.